jaspwr/LiA/README.md

 ```
 You will need to add Cargo's bin directory to your PATH environment variable.

+If you would prefer to install the binary yourself instead of using Cargo, you can run `cargo build --release` and copy the binary from `target/release/lia` to your desired location.

+# VSCode extension
+For syntax highlighting and other features in VSCode, you can use the extension.
+To install it, copy `tooling/vscode/lia-helper` to your VSCode extensions directory (normally `~\.vscode\extensions`) then restart VSCode.

+# Contributing
+Any contributions are welcome.
+If you would like to contribute, please open an issue or pull request.
+Refer to TODO.md for a list of planned features and known issues.
 ### Building docs and tooling.
 If you have made changes to the code that alter the language in anyway or bumped the version, it is a good idea to run the following command.
 This will recompile all of the code examples in the documentation, update list of known macros and keywords, etc.
 ```bash
 cargo run --bin docs_and_tooling_builder
 ```

-# VSCode extension
-For syntax highlighting and other features in VSCode, you can use the extension.
-To install it, copy `tooling/vscode/lia-helper` to your VSCode extensions directory (normally `~\.vscode\extensions`) then restart VSCode.